cjxe/blog/_posts/why-and-how-to-review-code-change/2023-10-14-why-and-how-to-review-code-change.md

 Due to time constraints, we can't compare every single solution to each other, but we can hire better problem solvers and make only a few review each other's code.

+Furthermore, imagine the peer review was done not just verbally, but also written.
+So, the changes and comments will act as a **historical record**.

 ## Sharing is caring

 As well as achieving a high quality, code review has other benefits.